-A lot of us use the word “foundation” lightly to describe the base of something else.
+We often use the word “foundation” lightly to describe the base of something.
 For instance, we say that the “foundation” of a group is its shared interest or the foundation of a good cake is proper ingredients, and so on.
-Yet, the foundation of any home or structure cannot be taken lightly.
-It is the quintessential building block on which that home or structure stands.
+Yet, the foundation of any home or structure cannot be taken lightly, It is the quintessential building block on which that home or structure stands.
 It is the main reason that foundation upkeep and repair are so crucial to the long term stability of the building.

 Unfortunately, a foundation is not always a “once and done” project and if there were flaws in ground preparation, materials or design, it leads to a number of problems… and even disasters for some.
 For example, problems with the foundation can lead to sinking, wall cracking, sagging floors and roofs, water issues, bowed walls and more.
-Let the problems be serious enough or overlooked too long and you might suffer a full to partial collapse of a structure.
+Not repairing the problems when they have become serious or overlooked for too long might result in a full to a partial collapse of a structure.

 Maintain and Improve via the Foundation